i-doit/knowledge-base/docs/en/installation/manual-installation/red-hat-enterprise-linux/index.md

 </Directory>
 ```

-i-doit provides different Apache settings in files named ==.htaccess==.
-In order for these settings to be taken into account, the setting ==AllowOverride All is required==.
+i-doit provides different Apache settings in files named **.htaccess**.
+In order for these settings to be taken into account, the setting **AllowOverride All is required**.

 The next step is to restart the Apache web server: